196 East Commerce Street

 Bridgeton, NJ 08302

 After arrest, a person is either released on a Summons or is held on a Warrant.
 A warrant requires him/her to post bail.
 A judge sets bail, and the individual (defendant) is brought before a judge.
 This usually happens on the next business day.
-The charges are read to him/her and the person is told that he/she has a right to an attorney.
+The charges are read to him/her and the person is told that he/she has a right to hire a New Jersey defense attorney.
 If he/she cannot afford one, then he/she is entitled to the services of a public defender.
 The person is also warned that anything he/she says can be used against him/her.

 Defendants charged with crimes (felony) have their bail reviewed by a superior court judge on the next business day.
 An attorney can file a bail motion to reduce the bail on behalf of a defendant.
 Depending on the county, the bail motion will be heard either that week or the following week.